Hiding Backdoors within Event Sequence Data via Poisoning Attacks: Methods

-\begin{itemize} \item \textbf{Embedding layer}.
+In this work, we consider specific event sequences -- sequences of financial transactions.
+Each sequence for this data modality consists of transition events.
+Each event is described by the transaction merchant category code (MCC, about $1000$ of them exist), transaction time, amount, and currency.
+Other options, like geolocation, exist but are not part of this study.
+However, we consider sequences only of categorical values, namely, MCC.
+Also, the transactions occur non-uniform in time, which a proper model should handle.

+These factors make these models simultaneously similar and different from the NLP data modality models.
+So, a typical workflow is to adopt an NLP architecture and make it work for event sequences with smaller~\cite{babaev2022coles} or larger~\cite{zhuzhel2023no} variations.
+In light of the further part of the methods below, we present the following parts of a typical event sequence model: \begin{itemize} \item \emph{Embedding layer}.
 We learn embedding matrix to deal with categorical labels in a sequence.
 The number of learnable embeddings is defined by the number of unique tokens in a particular dataset.
-The dimension of each embedding vector is equal to $128$.
-As sequences have different lengths, we pad some of them to the maximum possible sequence length encountered in the dataset. \item \textbf{Encoding layer}.
+In our work, the dimension of each embedding vector is equal to $128$.
+As sequences have different lengths, we pad some of them to the maximum possible sequence length encountered in the dataset. \item \emph{Encoding layers}.
 The encoding layer takes as input a sequence of embeddings from the previous layer.
 This layer encodes the received sequence into one vector.
-The obtained vector carries the historical information of sequential events. \item \textbf{Linear layer}.
-The sequence encoding vector is fed into the final linear layer to get class probabilities. \end{itemize}
+The obtained vector carries historical information on sequential events. \item \emph{Linear layer}.
+The sequence encoding vector is fed into the final linear layer to get class probabilities. \end{itemize} Using either convolutions, recurrent or attention layers, one gets an event sequence processing model.